 2) What are the various types of messages in MuleSoft?

-Various types of messages in MuleSoft are: 1) echo and log message, 2) bridge message, and 3) build message.
+Various types of messages in MuleSoft are: 1) echo and log messages, 2) bridge messages, and 3) build messages.

 3) List types of variables in MuleSoft